Spice Up Your Marriage Sexually: Ways To Enhance Intimacy & Your Sex Life

 • Remember to be supportive and non-judgmental, particularly if your spouse has a physical or mental health condition or takes medications that impact physical intimacy.

-You can talk about sex when there isn’t anything wrong
+Feel free to talk about your sex life when there isn’t anything wrong

 Many spouses save discussions about their sex life for when there are problems.
 However, this approach can make these discussions more frightening.
 Couples with strong sexual communication talk about their sex frequently, even when nothing’s wrong, and they tend to feel more satisfied with their sex lives